HfMT-ZM4/drawsocket.github.io/api.md

 ### HTML layers
 By default HTML objects will be added to an HTML `div` object, one layer below the SVG content (see the `drawsocket-page.html` file for details).
 However, HTML content requiring user interaction, for example `input` forms, or media players, will not be clickable if located behind the SVG layer.
 Therefore a special-purpose, top-layer `div` is set in the HTML file, called `forms` which will should always be reachable by user interaction.
 Set objects in the `forms` layer just as you would for other parent objects, using the `parent` keyword.

-Additionaly, HTML layers may be created with a new `div` tag, just as discussed above via the `g` SVG tag.
+Additionally, HTML layers may be created with a new `div` tag, just as discussed above via the `g` SVG tag.

 ## __tween__
 {: class="api_key"}